 - Pets: As this is a Provincial Park, dogs must remain on a leash at all times

 The park is home to a cascading waterfall and a popular salmon spawning river.
 In fact, the annual run of spawning salmon is one of the park’s main attractions.

 The Salmon congregate at the foot of Stamp Falls before embarking on their journey up the fish ladders to their spawning beds.
 Starting in late August thousands of Sockeye Salmon make their spawning runs up the Stamp.
 It’s also the same journey Coho and Chinook Salmon do every year starting in late September until early December.

-A short, well maintained 2-kilometre trail explores the banks of the Stamp River in the park.
-The well-maintained walking path passes by the fish ladders and the fast-moving rapids.
-There are several lookout points along the river, which offer excellent views of the salmon fighting their way up the rapids.
+A short, well-maintained, 2-kilometre trail explores the banks of Stamp River in the park.
+The path passes by the fish ladders and the fast-moving rapids.
+There are several lookout points along the river, offering excellent views of the salmon fighting their way up the rapids.
 Watch closely and you will see them jumping out of the water.

 A Bit of History

 Stamp River Park is named after Edward Stamp, an English mariner and entrepreneur, who built Port Alberni’s earliest sawmill.